Dennis Prager: Beginnings

-In 1969, while he was studying in England, he was recruited by a Jewish group to travel to the Soviet Union to interview Jews about their life there.
+In 1969, while he was studying in England, he was recruited by the government of Israel to smuggle Jewish religious items into the Soviet Union and smuggle out names of Jews.
 When he returned the next year, he was in demand as a speaker on repression of Soviet Jews; he earned enough from lectures to travel, and visited around sixty countries.
 He became the national spokesman for the Student Struggle for Soviet Jewry.

 The start of Prager's career overlapped with a growing tendency among American Jews, who had been staunchly liberal, to move toward the center and some to the right, driven in part by the influx of Jews from the Soviet Union.
 In 1975, Prager and Telushkin published an introduction to Judaism intended for nonobservant Jews: The Nine Questions People Ask About Judaism, which became a bestseller.
 Among the questions addressed in the text were: how does Judaism differ from Christianity, and can one doubt the existence of God and still be a good Jew, and how do you account for unethical but religious Jews?

 Prager ran the Brandeis-Bardin Institute from 1976 to 1983; Telushkin worked with him there.
 It was Prager's first salaried job.
-He soon earned a reputation as a moral critic attacking secularism and narcissism, both of which he said were destroying society; some people called him a Jewish Billy Graham.
+He soon earned a reputation as a moral critic denouncing secularism and narcissism, both of which he said were destroying society; some people called him a Jewish Billy Graham.